jofmi/agentpy/docs/installation.rst

     $ pip install -e

-To include all necessary packages for development, you can use:
+To include all necessary packages for development & testing, you can use:

 .. code-block:: console